gama-ufsc/brain-age/README.md

 # Pre-training brain age deep learning models

 This repository contains the development for the paper "Does pre-training on brain-related tasks results in better deep-learning-based brain age biomarkers?", submitted to BRACIS'23 (citation soon).
+The slides presented in BRACIS are available in `slides.pdf`.

 We use wandb to keep models and results.
 The `train_brainage.py` and `train_brats_models.py` are the basis for reproducing our results.